espressif/esp-idf/docs/en/api-reference/peripherals/usb_host.rst

 Non-Compliant Device Support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To support USB devices that are non-compliant in various scenarios or exhibit specific behaviors it is possible to configure the USB Host stack.
+To support USB devices that are non-compliant in various scenarios or exhibit specific behaviors, it is possible to configure the USB Host stack.

 As a USB device may be hot-plugged, it is essential to have the configurable delays between power switching and device attachment, and when the device's internal power has stabilized.